itsvikasdwivedi/itsvikasdwivedi/README.md

 <h1 align="center">Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35">, I'm Vikas Dwivedi</h1>

-### <div align="center">Full Stack Web Developer who is passionate about making open-source more accessible, creating technology more accessible, and building community.
+### <div align="center">Full Stack Web Developer who is passionate about making open-source more accessible, creating technology more accessible, and building community.I'd love a position where I can use my skills to make an impact that I can see with my own eyes.
+I have been honing my web development skills and looking for a position where I can continue to exercise those skills
 </div>